christophenoel/argo-workflows/docs/installation_manual.md

 ## Overview

-This manual provides comprehensive guidance on how to install and set up Argo Workflow.
+This manual provides comprehensive guidance on how to install and set up Argo Workflows.
 Ensure all prerequisites are met before proceeding with the installation.

 ## Prerequisites